zzenonn/csci112-lecture-notes/labs/lab01_erd_to_json.md

 # Lab 1: Intro to NoSQL - From ERD to JSON

+## Overview
+This lab introduces the fundamental shift from relational database design to NoSQL document modeling.
+You'll transform a normalized relational schema (represented by an ERD) into MongoDB documents using the **single document approach** - where all related entities are embedded within one comprehensive document structure.

+**Key Learning Goal**: Understand how NoSQL databases favor denormalization and embedding over the normalized, table-based approach of relational databases.

 ## Objective
-Convert relational database designs (ERD) into NoSQL document structures by transforming normalized data into embedded MongoDB documents.
-Practice JSON syntax and document embedding strategies.
+Convert relational database designs (ERD) into NoSQL document structures by transforming normalized data into **a single embedded MongoDB document per order**.
+All related entities (Customer, Order, OrderItem, Product) will be consolidated into one document, eliminating the need for joins and foreign key relationships.

-## Prerequisites
-- Basic understanding of relational databases and ERDs
-- Familiarity with primary keys, foreign keys, and relationships
-- Access to MongoDB shell
-- No prior JSON experience required

-## 2-Minute JSON Primer
+## JSON Review

 JSON (JavaScript Object Notation) uses key-value pairs to store data: